Everything you need to know to plan the perfect 3 days in San Francisco itinerary!

 Thankfully, you don’t have to go far to reach our next stop once you get back on land.

-One of the most famous places to visit in San Francisco is Fisherman’s Wharf.
+One of the most famous places to visit in San Francisco is Fisherman’s Wharf in the North Beach neighborhood.

-This waterfront area along Jefferson Street is the centre of the city’s fishing industry and is home to several excellent seafood restaurants.
+This San Francisco Bay waterfront area along Jefferson Street is the centre of the city’s fishing industry and is home to several excellent seafood restaurants.

-After a whirlwind tour of San Francisco in 3 days, I’d say you’ve earned a nice seafood meal with views of the bay.
+After a whirlwind tour of San Francisco in 3 days, I’d say you’ve earned a nice seafood meal at Fisherman’s Wharf with views of the San Francisco Bay.

 There are lots of places to choose from, including Scoma’s, Pier Market, and Fog Harbor.